Dhananjay Kumar Das

 Dhananjoy Kumar Das is a former joint secretary of the Ministry of Home Affairs in charge of the police wing under the Public Security Division.
-After the fall of the Sheikh Hasina led Awami League government he was transferred to the Bangladesh Sericulture Development Board and intentionally the Anti-Corruption Commission began an investigation against the Minister of Home Affairs and Das.
+After the fall of the Sheikh Hasina led Awami League government he was transferred to the Bangladesh Sericulture Development Board and the Anti-Corruption Commission began an investigation against the Minister of Home Affairs and Das.
 Prior to that, he worked as Joint Secretary of Health Service Division, Deputy Secretary of Public Security Division, First Secretary (diplomatic rank) at Bangladesh High Commission, Malaysia and other capacities in the field administration.

 Early life

 Das was born in 1975 at Hatiya Upazila in Noakhali District, Bangladesh.
 He completed a master's degree from the Department of Biochemistry and Molecular Biology, University of Dhaka.
 He obtained his Master in Business Administration (MBA) from Maulana Abul Kalam Azad University of Technology of West Bengal under TCS of Colombo Plan Scholarship.
 He joined Bangladesh Civil Service on 31 June 2003 as Assistant Commissioner and Magistrate.